 Bad risk: In insurance terms, this simply means a potential policyholder whose situation makes it likely that they’ll end up filing claims—perhaps their property is already on the verge of collapsing.
 Considering Riggs Murtaugh’s destructive past (not to mention the tendency of his houses to explode for mysterious reasons) he’d certainly qualify.
 And if we’re talking about life insurance, Murtaugh’s habits—chainsmoking, aerobic activities on top of speeding trains, skydiving into active furnaces—would make him a pretty poor risk as well.

 Adjuster: Insurance adjusters don’t actually haunt your phone or try to murder you.
 But they will investigate claims to determine how much (or if) your insurance company should pay you for damages and losses to your stuff or property.

 Grace period: A grace period is an amount of time your insurance company allows you to pay after your monthly premium is due (while keeping your coverage active).

 Subrogation: This is a fancy way to describe a situation where your insurance company steps in to get back money from a third party (or their insurer) who caused damages/losses to you or your property.

 Extra Coverage: This is Lemonade’s rebranding of what the insurance biz calls “scheduled personal property coverage.”
-It allows you to add extra protections to valuables like jewelry, cameras, musical instruments, or artwork, with benefits like zero-deductible claims and coverage for accidental damage or mysterious loss.
+It allows you to add extra protections to valuables like jewelry, bikes, cameras, fine art, and musical instruments with benefits like zero-deductible claims and coverage for accidental damage or mysterious loss.